-Building on ICANN Org's proposed model that recognizes a legitimate basis for the continued collection of full thick WHOIS data by registrars, this accreditation and access model presents an available solution to the problem of access to non-public data elements while respecting the imperative of data privacy and complying with GDPR.
-Under this model, defined groups of organizations or categories of organizations can gain access to gated data if they (1) require access to data for specific, legitimate and lawful purposes (see Annex B), and (2) are properly validated by a third-party accreditor.
+Building on ICANN Org's recognition of legitimate bases for the continued collection of full thick WHOIS data by registrars and registries, this accreditation and access model presents an available solution to the problem of access to non-public data elements while respecting the imperative of data privacy and complying with GDPR.
+Under this model, defined groups of organizations or categories of organizations can gain access to gated data if they (1) require access to data for specific, legitimate and lawful purposes (see Annexes B and K), and (2) are properly validated by a third-party accreditor.